code-instable/colorful-comments-refreshed/Readme.md

 >
 > Colorful Comments is among my favorite vscode extensions, but has not received a single update since 2022, and submitting issue is impossible on the owner's repo.
 >
-> This version aims at stay updated with upcoming and newly released languages or not very popular languages missing from the original package.
+> This version aims at staying updated with upcoming and newly released languages or not very popular languages missing from the original package.
 If you wish to add a language not currently available in the extension, please follow the steps bellow ( section : Adding Language Support ) to submit a proper language support issue on the github repo of this extension

 # Colorful Comments